marklangbehn/pbase-rpm-installer/README.md

 ```

 Or to simply configure SSH to listen on a port other than 22 use the pbase-ssh-port package.
-It also lets you choose to permit remote root logins.
+The preconfig package lets you choose the alternate SSH port number which defaults 28800.
+And whether permit remote root logins, which it disables by default.
 ```
 yum -y install pbase-preconfig-ssh-port yum -y install pbase-ssh-port